saifnoman/Application-Development-Resource/html-js-css/level-1/readme.md

 ---

-### A Registration form using HTML, CSS and JS.
+### A registration form using HTML, CSS and JS.

-##### Application requirements:
+##### Completion requirements:

-    1. Should have fields for username, first name, last name, email, password and repeated password,
+    1. It has fields for username, first name, last name, email, password and repeated password,
-    2. On submit, pop up box should thank the user for registration.
+    2. It has submit button and clicking on submit a pop up box should thank the user for registration.

 You could read more from the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/submit_event).

-##### Steps to follow:
+_Remember_:

+- _All you need to do is **copy and paste the code** in the boxes below into their respective files._

-_When following the steps below, remember to save the work and reload the browser (http://localhost:3000) to see the changes._
+- _When following the steps below, save the work and reload the browser (http://localhost:3000) **to see the changes**._

+- _To test (see [testing](#testing) at the bottom_) before submission.

+_Steps to follow_ (4 steps):

-- Start the application:
+- First: start the application:

-  - In terminal inside the **html-css-js/level-1/** directory, run:
+  - In your terminal in the **html-css-js/level-1/** directory, run:

     - `yarn start`

-- Edit the index.html:
+- Second: find the index.html and edit the file:
   - Change the content inside the `<body> </body>` with the following:

 ```html